 High voltage cables are to be segregated from cables operating at different voltage ratings each other; in particular, they are not to be run in the same cable bunch, nor in the same ducts or pipes, or, in the same box.
 Where high voltage cables of different voltage ratings are installed on the same cable tray, the air clearance between cables is not to be less than the minimum air clearance for the higher voltage side in 1502.
 3 (1).
-However, high voltage cables are not to be installed on the same cable tray for the cables operating at the nominal system voltage of 1 ${\rm kV}$ and less.
+However, high voltage cables are not to be installed on the same cable tray for the cables operating at the nominal system voltage of 1 kV and less.

-(3) Installation arrangements

-High voltage cables, in general, are to be installed on cable trays when they are provided with a continuous metallic sheath or armour which is effectively bonded to earth; otherwise they are to be installed for their entire length in metallic castings effectively bonded to earth.
+- (3) High voltage cables, in general, are to be provided with a continuous metallic sheath or armour which is effectively bonded to earth and be installed on cable trays; otherwise high voltage cables are to be installed for their entire length in metallic castings effectively bonded to earth.
+(2023) - (4) Terminations

-(4) Terminations